opendilab/DI-engine-docs/source/04_best_practice/custom_model.rst

 .. tip::

-  Alternatively, user can also reference existing unit tests implemented in DI-engine to get familiar with the various neural networks while customizing a model.
+  Alternatively, users can also reference existing unit tests implemented in DI-engine to get familiar with the various neural networks while customizing a model.

  For more on writing and running unit tests, refer to \ `Unit Testing Guidelines <https://di-engine-docs.readthedocs.io/zh_CN/latest/22_test/index_zh.html>`__\